 Once you begin to feel confident about sketching isometric shapes try to create some larger isometric forms.

 - For this stage we started with a large isometric cube which serves as a container or frame for our forms.

-The images in our slide show above show the results of our attempts at creating isometric forms within our cubic framework.
+The images in our slide show display the results of our attempts at creating isometric forms within our cubic framework.